nazim806/Interview-question/README.md

  Inheritance: Inheritance is a mechanism to eliminate redundant code.

  Polymorphism: Polymorphism means many forms.
-It helps us refactor ugly 'if and else' or 'switch and case' statements.
+It provides a way to perform a single action in different forms.
+It provides an ability to call the same method on different JavaScript objects and helps us refactor ugly 'if and else' or 'switch and case' statements.